Pedro Taucce, PhD

 Welcome to my website!

 My research interest lies in integrating several disciplines, such as bioacoustics, molecular phylogenetics, and morphology, in order to understand the diversity and evolution of the herpetofauna with emphasis in amphibians.
-I am also interested in the processes promoting these.
+I am also interested in the processes promoting these phenomena.

 I believe it is necessary to know science in order to like and respect it.
 So, another important part of my work regards science outreach.
-Since 2019, I am part of a project called Cururu (“toad” in Tupi, one of the native Brazilian languages).
-Through the project, we plan events and activities in parks and other public places and also use social networks aiming to inform people about amphibians.
-I am also part of a science outreach podcast called Dragões de Garagem, where we try to disseminate science in an interesting and comprehensive way and Papagaio de Primata, where we talk about everyday matters related to the natural environment.
+I am currently a contributor for two podcasts: Dragões de Garagem, where me and my colleagues try to disseminate science in an interesting and comprehensive way and Papagaio de Primata, where we talk about everyday matters related to the natural environment.